Ioannis-Nasopoulos/FASTQ_files_categorization_tool/README.md

 # Requirements

 - A Linux system with a bash environment.
-- FASTQ files in the current directory or specified directory.
+- FASTQ files in the current directory or another specified directory.
 - Every FASTQ file must contain files encoded with only one type of Phred encoding in full FASTQ format (not fragmeneted or partial, especially concerning about the line of quality scores).

 # Known Bugs / Errors